FusionAuth/fusionauth-site/site/_posts/2023-05-01-fusionauth-loves-open-source.md

 {% include _image.liquid src="/assets/img/blogs/open-source-sponsorship/next-auth-js-logo.png" alt="NextAuth.js is an open source authentication solution for Next.js." class="img-fluid" figure=true %}

-[NextAuth.js](https://opencollective.com/nextauth) is a complete open source authentication solution for <a href="http://nextjs.org/">Next.js</a> applications.
+[NextAuth.js](https://opencollective.com/nextauth) is a complete open source authentication solution for [Next.js](http://nextjs.org) applications.
 This project has over 15,000 stars on GitHub.
 They are also changing their name to Auth.js and broadening their scope in their next version (v4).

 *Our contribution supports ongoing development of NextAuth.js and Auth.js.*

+## Caddy

+{% include _image.liquid src="/assets/img/blogs/open-source-sponsorship/caddy-logo.png" alt="Caddy is an enterprise-ready, open source web server with automatic HTTPS." class="img-fluid" figure=true %}

+[Caddy](https://caddyserver.com/), written by [Matt Holt](https://github.com/sponsors/mholt) is an open source web server.
+Written in Go, Caddy is an alternative to solutions like NGINX or Apache HTTPD.
+It has tight integration with ACME certificate authorities such as LetsEncrypt and ZeroSSL (which sponsors the project).
+It's useful both as a reverse proxy, speeding up your webapps, and a static file server.

+*Our contribution supports ongoing development of Caddy.*

 ## Does your project need help?